leo-pfeiffer/portfolio_dashboard/README.md

-# degiro
+# Portfolio Dashboard
-Custom DegiroAPI account web interface built with Django
+Custom Portfolio Dashboard for your Degiro account built with Django

-## Getting started.
+## Getting started

 ### Build with docker-compose
 Run